dd32/td-gh-ex/README.txt

 1. Featured Images work best at a minimum of 1400 wide and 700 high.

 == Changelog ==

+#### 1.1.41
+* Style tweaks/fixes
+* Fix comments spacing with CSS
+* Changed help link to display only for admin
+* Updated theme images to use StockSnap.io images
+* Updated the screenshot.png
+* Updated the language .pot file
+* PREMIUM: NEW: Added new Ajax Load More posts button for Blog Pages
+* PREMIUM: NEW: Added new Ajax Load More posts on Scroll for Blog Pages / Infinity Scroll

 #### 1.1.40
 * Style tweaks/fixes